E2310-Abdullah/E2310-Abdullah/README.md

 [LinkedIn](https://www.linkedin.com/in/abdullahcuneydunal/)

-I'm a **curious learner** exploring the fascinating world of data science while living life to the fullest with my passions for swimming, music, and creativity. 🎵🏊‍♂️✨
+I'm a **curious learner** exploring the fascinating world of data science while living life to the fullest with my passions for swimming, music, and creativity.🎵🏊‍♂️✨

 ---